prangoli/College-Chat-Bot/README.md

 The chatbot interface is the user-facing component that allows users to interact with the system.

-1. **Web Interface**: Create a web-based interface using Streamlit where users can enter their queries and receive responses.
+1. **Web Interface**: Created a web-based interface using Streamlit where users can enter their queries and receive responses.
-2. **Backend Integration**: Connect the web interface to the backend system that handles the query processing using LangChain and Pinecone.
+2. **Backend Integration**: Connected the web interface to the backend system that handles the query processing using LangChain and Pinecone.

 ### Conclusion